ACT Policy for Documentation

 Information on ACT's procedures for requesting test accommodations and its review and implementation process is provided to prospective testing applicants in test registration materials.
 For the ACT (No Writing) and ACT Plus Writing, information is provided on ACT's student website (www.actstudent.org) and in the registration booklet.
 In addition, two brochures are published annually—one for extended time testing on national test dates (PDF; 6 pages, 179KB) and the second for other requests for accommodated (special) testing (PDF; 6 pages, 66KB).
 These brochures explain what options are available, eligibility requirements, guidelines for documentation to be submitted to support the request, other important details about the process, and a printed request form to be completed and submitted to ACT for review.

 Requests for accommodations are initially reviewed by trained ACT staff who look for specific information on the request form and in the accompanying documentation.
 If a staff member determines that some or all of the documentation is missing or inadequate, ACT will request the additional information.
-The ACT request form asks the applicant (and the student's parent or guardian, if the student is under 18) to sign a statement authorizing release to ACT of diagnostic information by school officials.
+The ACT request form asks the applicant (and the student's parent or guardian, if the student is under 18) to sign a statement authorizing release to ACT of diagnostic and related information by school officials.
 On the basis of this release and in an effort to ensure timely processing, ACT frequently contacts the school official who completed the initial request form to request missing information, rather than the applicant.

 If the initial reviewer determines that the request appears complete, it is submitted to a staff specialist for the next level of review.
 The specialist might: